 University lectures cover most central topics, and there are weekly tutorials, language classes and also occasional seminars organised in the College.
 The College has native speakers (lectors) in French and German, who assist in language teaching.

 Undergraduates wishing to pursue an interest not covered in the College may be taught for certain papers by tutors in other colleges.
-Tutors based in other colleges organise the teaching of those we accept to read Italian, Spanish, Russian, Portuguese, Czech and Modern Greek.
+Tutors based in other colleges organise the teaching of those we accept to read Italian, Spanish, Russian, Czech.

 Brasenose has two tutorial Fellows in Modern Languages.
 Professor Groiser works on German writing since the Enlightenment, modern German thought, German-Jewish culture, and critical theory.
 Professor Bourne-Taylor works on modern French (18th-21st Century), comparative literature, and critical theory.